runwhen-contrib/rw-cli-codecollection/codebundles/k8s-chaos-workload/README.md

 - `KUBECONFIG`: The kubeconfig secret containing access info for the cluster.
 - `CONTEXT`: The Kubernetes context to operate within.
 - `NAMESPACE`: The name of the namespace to search.
 Leave it blank to search in all namespaces.
+- `WORKLOAD_NAME`: The specific workload to inject chaos experiments into.
+Eg: deployment/my-app

 ## Requirements